Sell with Confidence

 Our team of mortgage brokers at Loan Market guided clients through the finance process, settling 174 home loans with an average loan size of $950,000.

-To help paint a clearer picture of how the Lower North Shore market performed over the 2024 to 2025 financial year, our Directors are sharing insights from their specialised areas across the business below.
+To help paint a clearer picture of how the Lower North Shore market performed over the 2024 – 2025 financial year, our Directors are sharing insights from their specialised areas across the business below.

 Key Economic Drivers & Financial Landscape

 The biggest influence on buyer activity this year came from interest rates.
 The cash rate dropped from 4.35% to 3.85% over the financial year, with two rate cuts providing welcome relief for borrowers.
+The rate is currently being held steady following the latest RBA announcement on 8 July, suggesting a cautious but steady outlook for the economy.

 • More first home buyers returning to the market, supported by government incentives